The Conquerors (1932 film): Plot

-The film begins in a prosperous New York City in 1873.
-Lowly bank clerk Roger Standish is fired from his job after he is caught courting Caroline Ogden, the daughter of the bank’s president.
-The failure of Ogden’s bank in the Panic of 1873 brings about her father’s financial collapse and death.
+In a prosperous New York City in 1873, lowly bank clerk Roger Standish is fired from his job after he is caught courting Caroline Ogden, the daughter of the bank's president.
+The failure of Ogden's bank in the Panic of 1873 brings about her father's financial collapse and death.
 Undismayed, Caroline offers to marry Roger and proposes that they travel west in search of new opportunities.

 While traveling through Nebraska on a raft, Roger is shot when the Slade gang robs them.
 He is taken to the nearby town of Fort Allen, where the town's doctor, Dan L. Blake operates successfully.
 Although he is a drunkard, he proves competent, washing his hands and instruments in alcohol.
 His wife, Matilda, runs the hotel and welcomes Caroline like a member of the family.
 Months later, the same bandits attack the town.
 Roger rallies the community against them, but falls off his horse because he is still too weak; the posse continues on without him and hangs the entire gang at once.
 Caroline is inspired to open a bank there.
 With the help of the Blakes, Standish Bank is an instant success, and on opening day Caroline gives birth to twins, a boy and a girl.

 As Fort Allen prospers, the possibility of being bypassed by the railroad threatens its growth.
-Caroline discovers that the railroad’s president was a friend of her father, and charms him by offering to prepare a favorite sweetbread recipe from DelMonico’s restaurant in New York City.
+Caroline discovers that the railroad's president was a friend of her father, and charms him by offering to prepare a favorite sweetbread recipe from DelMonico's restaurant in New York City.
 The next scene is opening day of the railroad station, but the arrival of the first train is horribly marred.
 Their son is riding with Doc Blake in a buggy when the whistle blast from the incoming train throws the team of horses—who have never seen or heard a train—into a wild panic.
 They gallop down the road alongside the track and then swerve across it.
 The buggy is smashed upside down on the track in the path of the oncoming train, and the little boy is pinned underneath it.
 Doc struggles to get him free; the braking train kills the child and the man trying to save him.
-Though the family mourns their loss, Roger and Caroline’s daughter, Frances grows into a beautiful young woman and marries Warren Lennox, one of the employees in Standish's bank.
+Though the family mourns their loss, Roger and Caroline's daughter, Frances grows into a beautiful young woman and marries Warren Lennox, one of the employees in Standish's bank.